 5.1.1.
-The appeal meeting shall be attended by the Chair of the Coverage Committee, and at least two other Committee members, of which one must be an Industry Director.
+The appeal meeting shall be attended by the Chair of the Coverage Committee or a designate from the Coverage Committee, which must be a Public Director, and at least two other Committee members, of which one must be an Industry Director.

 The customer will be notified, in writing, of the date, time and place of the appeal meeting.

 5.2.
 Any participant in the appeal can attend the appeal in person or by teleconference.